HomeLocal GovernmentDepartments A - FCommunity DevelopmentPlanning Services > Dual Use Facility Feasibility Study

 What or why is this project happening?

-• The City is working with CSL International to conduct a feasibility study for a dual-use intergenerational center and sports facility in Cedar Rapids.
-The project is one of the action steps identified as part of the Age-Friendly Action Plan adopted in 2022, to bring together residents of all ages and abilities for healthy activities and social connectedness.
-The study is anticipated to be completed by November 2023.
+• The City is working with CSL International to complete a feasibility study for a dual-use intergenerational center and sports facility in Cedar Rapids.
+The project is one of the action steps identified as part of the Age-Friendly Action Plan adopted in 2022 to bring together residents of all ages and abilities for healthy activities and social connectedness.

 What is a feasibility study?

-• A feasibility study is not a “final” decision or definitive indication that this project will It is a study of the community and market to see if something like this would be possible and/or make sense in Cedar Rapids based on many factors that will be studied.
-Public outreach is a major component of the study and close to 2,800 survey responses were received from a wide range of ages.
+• A feasibility study is not a “final” decision or definitive indication that this project will be built.
+It is a study of the community and market to see if something like this would be possible and make sense in Cedar Rapids based on many factors studied.
+Public outreach is a major component of the study; close to 2,800 survey responses were received from a wide range of ages.

 Who is paying for this?/Where will it be built/What amenities will it include?